learn-academy-2023-hotel/week-1-assessment-MFDD1/career-readiness.md

 Check the boxes below to certify that your LinkedIn contains:

 - [x ] professional profile picture (must be your actual face)
-- [ x] a headline that contains a reference to your career in web development
+- [  a headline that contains a reference to your career in web development
 - [x ] your last job listed in the experience section
 - [ x] your new educational experience at LEARN
 - [x ] at least ten professional connections